-Many utility billing systems have integrated automatic meter reading solutions while others will integrate with third-party meter reading systems.
-Whatever the setup, the end-result is the same.
+Many utility billing systems have integrated automatic meter reading solutions while others will integrate with a third-party meter reading system.
+Whatever the setup, the end result is the same.
 Utility usage information will be gathered efficiently and will be ready for use in the creation of invoices.
 Since the gathering of usage data is automated, you can ensure that all usage information is 100% accurate.
 AMR systems will help remove the risk of human error.

 Some automatic meter reading systems will use mobile devices that connect to meters to gather usage data.
 This will allow you to ensure that your data is 100% accurate eliminating any human error.
 If you are, however, looking to improve the productivity of the meter reading process, a wireless AMR system offers just the solution.
 Wireless automatic meter reading systems send data to a device within a certain proximity of the meter.
 This means that staff can just drive down the street while data is gathered automatically.

 Once usage information is gathered a utility billing system will automatically create invoices.
 These systems will give you a number of options for invoice delivery and payment acceptance.